4REeSTt/tic-tac-toe/README.md

 # tic-tac-toe

-terminal version is on branch `terminal vercion`(I know that version)
+terminal version is on branch `terminal version`(I know that version)

 ###### To start on linux:
 1. Download SFML using your package manager `sudo pacman -S sfml`